bradeneliason/PumasDocs.jl/docs/src/analysis/vpc.md

 Pumas allows you to generate VPC quantiles for your data and model simulations and utilize the Julia plotting capabilities to generate the relevant VPC plots.
-This is allowed with the `vpc` function discuseed below that returns a `VPC` object.
+This is allowed with the `vpc` function discussed below that returns a `VPC` object.
+We generate the VPCs with the non-parameteric quantile regression approach discussed in the [paper](https://ascpt.onlinelibrary.wiley.com/doi/pdf/10.1002/psp4.12319) by _Jamesen et al._

 ```julia
  vpc(fpm::FittedPumasModel,